 Along the way, I picked up a gift for an upcoming Secret Santa exchange with his family that I was seriously nervous about.

 Also along the way, what was a drizzle turned into a downpour.

 And that is how I have a picture of a soaking wet Jeff holding a stuffed Santa leg on the side of a New Orleans street.

 This experience could have been terrible, but we laughed the whole way.
-I took the picture because I realized how rare it is to capture the moment that you fall irretrievably in love with someone.
+I took the above picture when he wasn’t even looking; I realized how rare it is to capture the moment that you fall irretrievably in love with someone.